lucasmoten/ods19/docs/home.md

 + Request (application/json)

-    The JSON object in the request body should contain a change token:
+    The JSON object in the request body should contain a change token and whether to apply the operation recursively:

-    + Attributes (ChangeToken)
+    + Attributes (ChangeOwnerRequest)

 + Response 200 (application/json)
     + Attributes (ObjectResp)